 The concept of the BuzziFloat came to me whilst on holiday, passing by a train barrier at a railway crossing.
 It had this U-shape allowing the movement of the gate that made me think of two identical pieces that would become the backrest and the side support on which the seat pan also happens to rest.
 The gap created between the seat and the supporting structure creates a floating effect, hence the name of the chair.

 The construction of the chair is also very much based on a part of my work that I have come to call ‘New Simplicity’, where a lot is done with minimum material; products that are visually simplistic but retain a strong and distinct personality.

 The original full wood model is a discussion between a lightweight shell and a heavier and warmer wooden base.
-The straight legs of this base have a very straightforward design, with a constant diameter as though they were simply wooden sticks.
-In order to offer a full and varied collection other bases have been designed to complement the shell and make its use more versatile.
+The straight legs of this base have a very straightforward design, with a constant diameter as though they were simple wooden sticks.
+In order to offer a full and varied collection, other bases have been designed to complement the shell and make its use more versatile.

 From the beginning, it was designed as a chair that could be used as well in the home or in public places.